 A Health Focused Assessment

 The impacts of climate change – heat waves, drought, heavy rains, flooding and rising sea levels– are already being felt in communities across California and the United States.
 These impacts present new challenges for local governments who are working to build resilience.
-In order to prepare for climate impacts, it’s crucial for communities to understand how climate change will impact the health of their specific populations.
+In order to prepare for climate impacts, it’s crucial for communities to understand how flood vulnerability will impact the health of their specific populations.

 In San Francisco, local flood inundation coupled with extreme storms is projected to have a direct impact on health outcomes in the city.
 The most likely health impacts related to flood include physical injuries, waterborne illnesses, respiratory illnesses, vector-borne disease, and food-borne illnesses.
 Disruption to city medical service, carbon monoxide poisoning, income loss, and mental health impacts caused or triggered by stress, isolation or anxiety are also part of the negative health impact picture.